Variance bounding of delayed-acceptance kernels: Proofs of results

 \subsubsection{Proof of Example \ref{ex.TMALAb}}

-Let $\PMH_{RWM}$ be the RWM kernel using a Gaussian proposal and targeting $\pi$, as in Proposition \ref{prop.TMALA.GE}.
-Applying Proposition \ref{prop.TMALA.GE} twice shows that $\PMH_{TMALA}$ is variance bounding if and only if $\PMH_{RWM}$ is variance bounding, which occurs if and only if $\PMH_{hyp}$ is variance bounding.
+Let $\PMH_{\rm RWM}$ be the RWM kernel using a Gaussian proposal and targeting $\pi$, as in Proposition \ref{prop.TMALA.GE}.
+Applying Proposition \ref{prop.TMALA.GE} twice shows that $\PMH_{\rm TMALA}$ is variance bounding if and only if $\PMH_{\rm RWM}$ is variance bounding, which occurs if and only if $\PMH_{\rm hyp}$ is variance bounding.
 The sufficiency of (i) then arises directly from Corollary \ref{cor.growdiscrep}.
-For (ii), by Proposition \ref{prop.TMALA.conditions} A(ii), applied to the proposal $\qhat$, we may use Theorem \ref{thrm.heavy}. $\square$
+For (ii), by Proposition \ref{prop.TMALA.conditions} A(ii), applied to the proposal $\qhat$, we may use Theorem \ref{thrm.heavy}.
+Geometric ergodicity then follows from Proposition \ref{prop.GEtonoGEbad}. $\square$